robsann/ElasticStackLab/procedure.md

             $ sudo ufw enable
             $ sudo ufw status
             ```
-    6. From the host machine connect to the Ubuntu Server using SSH with the following command:
+    6. Connect to the Ubuntu Server from the host machine by using SSH with the following command:
         ```
         $ ssh -oHostKeyAlgorithms=+rsa-sha2-512 -p 10022 user@127.0.0.1
         ```
-    where `-p 10022` is the port configured in port forwarding and `user` is the username.
+    where `-p 10022` is the port set in port forwarding, `user` is the username, and `127.0.0.1` is the localhost (loopback) address.
+The `-oHostKeyAlgorithms` flag is necessary if the `rsa-sha2-515` algorithm name is not set in `HostKeyAlgorithms` parameter of the `.ssh/config` file.
 This will be useful to be able to use copy and paste.

 ## Windows 10 Installation
 1. Download the [Windows 10 ISO File](https://www.microsoft.com/en-gb/software-download/windows10ISO).